syngenta/noctis/README.rst

    pip install noctis

 Configuration
 -------------

-This package requires some configuration parameters to work, including some secretes to store access credentials to database and services.
+This package requires some configuration parameters to work, including some secrets to store access credentials to database and services.

-After installation, and before the first usage, the use should run the following command
+After installation, and before the first usage, run the following command:

 .. code-block:: shell

     noctis_configure
-..

-| This command generates the <home>/noctis directory and places into it two files:
+This command creates a `<home>/noctis` directory and places into it:

-1. settings.yaml populated with defaults settings.
-The user can review and modify these values if necessary.
+1. `settings.yaml` – populated with default settings.
+You can review and modify them.
-2. .secrets.yaml containing the keys for the necessary secrets.
-The user must replace the placeholders with the correct values
+2. `.secrets.yaml` – contains placeholders for secrets.
+Fill them with your actual values.
-3. schema.yaml a description of the schema used in the database
+3. `schema.yaml` – a description of the graph schema used in the database.

-| For more details please refer to the Configuration section of the documentation
+🔧 For more details, refer to the **Configuration** section of the documentation.

 Development Installation
 ---------------------------

-When working on the development of this package, the developer wants to work directly on the source code while still using the packaged installation.
-For that, run:
+If you're working on the development of Noctis and want to run directly from source:

 .. code-block:: shell